SparqNet/sparq-gitbook/precompiled-contracts/README.md

 ---
-description: A primer on natively-coded smart contracts in the AppLayer ecossystem.
+description: A primer on natively-coded smart contracts in the AppLayer ecosystem.
 ---

 # Precompiled contracts